SGM Herbert A. Friedman (Ret.)

 Still, most authorities consider World War 1 as the start of modern psychological operations as we know them.
 This was due in large part to the availability of mass communication media like radio, modern printing presses, and the innovative and expedient means to deliver the message to the target audience.
 Some of the means of media transmission were the new airplanes, special artillery rounds, leaflet mortars, hand grenades, and even specially modified leaflet balloons.

-For readers who want to study WW1 PSYOP in detail I recommend Secrets of Crewe House, Sir Campbell Stuart, Hodder and Stoughton, 1920 and Allied Propaganda and the Collapse of the German Empire in 1918, George Bruntz, Hoover War Library, Publication No-13, Stanford University Press California, 1938.
+For readers who want to study WW1 PSYOP in detail I recommend Secrets of Crewe House, Sir Campbell Stuart, Hodder and Stoughton, 1920, Allied Propaganda and the Collapse of the German Empire in 1918, George Bruntz, Hoover War Library, Publication No-13, Stanford University Press California, 1938 and Adventures in Propaganda: Letters from an Intelligence Officer in France, by Captain Heber Blankenhorn, Houghton Mifflen Company, Boston and New York, 1919.

 World War I